joetessy/BeatMachine/README.md

 ```

-Audio can also be controlled through using the audio player's control buttons.
+Finally, audio can also be controlled through using the audio player's control buttons.

 ## Next Steps